 Talent injecting solutions in reagent bottle.
 TEXT: Store as much fresh medium as possible in MMC

 To choose the function of adaptive evolution [1], click on ALE in the software.
 In the parameter setting interface, turn on the OD Detection switch.
 Set all the parameters described in the manuscript and hit the Start tab to start droplet generation.
 The process will take about 25 minutes [2].
-Authors: How would you like JoVE’s voice talent to pronounce ALE?
+Authors: How would you like JoVE’s voice talent to pronounce ALE? (“ALE” is the abbreviation of “adaptive laboratory evolution”.
+It can be pronounced as “A-L-E”.)

 Reuse 3.2.1 Talent at the computer clicking tabs